The South-West Londoner, September 2017

 By Eleanor Sharples

-A new choir will sing its first notes at the Holy Trinity Church in Richmond tonight all in aid of the React charity.
+A new choir will sing its first notes in Richmond tonight all in aid of the React charity.

 Created by singing teacher Helen Astrid, Ella’s Choir supports React, a Richmond charity that helps children suffering with potentially terminal illnesses.